sunpy/sunraster/docs/IRISMapCubeSequence.rst

          ]

-The return is a list with the representation of each cube inside.
+The return value is a list with the representation of each cube inside.
 For an upcoming work, we will need to select only on cube.
 We can do that by indexing our sequence from 0 to N-1, where N is the number of cubes.
 To select the first cube do: ::